-Wild parrots fly for several miles a day, foraging for food, seeking shelter, and looking for warmer climates.
+Wild parrots fly for up to 30 miles a day, foraging for food, seeking shelter, and looking for warmer climates.
 Of course, parrots are ideally equipped for flying long distances.

 Parrots have large flight feathers and smaller secondary feathers but can only fly if their primary flight feathers are intact.